WUSTL-Biol4220/home/labs/lab_07.md

 Viburnum rufidulum
 ```

-The gene file is a .csv value, where the first column gives the gene name and the second column gives the expected sequence length (in the format `x:y` to be used with `[SLEN]` as in Problem 1), or is left empty for genes that will not be filtered by sequence length during the search.
+The gene file is in .csv format, where the first column gives the gene name and the second column gives the expected sequence length (in the format `x:y` to be used with `[SLEN]` as in Problem 1).
+If the entry in the second column is left empty, that gene will not be filtered by sequence length during the search.

 ```console
 $ cat my_genes.txt